gamithasam/LittleGroot/README.md

 - Track finances (Work in progress)
 - Manage inventory
 - Manage tasks
-- Add measured field metrics such as Soil ph, Soild moisture, and Light intensity (Work in progress)
+- Add measured field metrics such as Soil pH, Soil moisture, and Light intensity (Work in progress)
 - Add employees (Only for Managers)
 - Reset passwords with security questions (Work in progress)
 - Change password